adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

 ```

 <a name="removeFromOrg" class="api-ref-subtitle">__removeFromOrg:__</a> (_only available with the [user root command](#userRootCommand)_)
 Removes the user's membership in the organization, and optionally from membership in a domain that is linked to the given organization through the trusted-domain relationship.
-This includes any product configurations and user-groups in the organization that they are a member of.
+This includes any product profiles and user-groups in the organization that they are a member of.
 There can only be a single `removeFromOrg` action in a command entry.
 If present, the removal action will be the last step invoked.
 If the user is specified by email address, then the domain of the email address specifies the domain of the account.
 If the user is specified by Username, the domain must be provided.
 ```json
 {
   "removeFromOrg": {